hammerheim-game/hammerheim-rules/8-scenarios.md

 Terrain
 This scenario can take place in any locale.
-This could easily be happening in the country side for Empire in Flames, or in the ruined streets of Mordheim.
+This could easily be happening in the country side for Empire in Flames, or in the ruined streets of Hammerheim.
 Starting the Game
 The Spawn gets the first turn, and immediately make a move, away from the band pursuing them.
 Then the hunting band